 Termination of the IAP: The possibility of an abrupt cancellation of an IAP sends a very bad message.
 When the OSC suddenly failed to renew the IAC mandate a decade or so ago, the distrust of the OSC soared.
 This is not a provision a modern securities regulator wants to include in the IAP mandate document.
 We strongly urge the CSA to delete the provision.
 Rescinding an IAP mandate would be unconscionable.
 It is so unlikely that the CSA would want to terminate an IAP, there is no need for this provision.
 If the CSA must have an exit clause, we recommend that at least 6 months' notice be provided based on a unanimous decision of all provincial and territorial jurisdictions.
-Our recommendation is the opposite- embed the IAP into CSA culture and Terms of Reference.
+Our recommendation is the opposite - embed, i.e. our recommendation is that the CSA should incorporate the IAP into its standard operating procedures, policies and terms of reference so that the IAP is protected from sudden dissolution.